Will Letitia James seize Trump Tower? Clock ticks for ex-president to pay $464m bond

 The companies approached “will only accept cash or cash equivalents” such as marketable securities, they said, and would typically “require collateral of approximately 120 per cent of the amount of the judgment,” which, in this case, comes to almost $560m.

-Sureties would then in all probabilty charge bond premiums of approximately 2 per cent per year “with two years in advance – an upfront cost over $18m,” according to the attorneys.
+Sureties would then in all probability charge bond premiums of approximately 2 per cent per year “with two years in advance – an upfront cost over $18m,” according to the attorneys.

 That money would not be recoverable even if Mr Trump were to ultimately succeed in overturning the judgment against him.